raul-izquierdo/english/sources/vocabulary/Social relationships/Obligation Need and Permission.5.md

         - con auto-obligación (**debo** ...) `I must visit my grandmother`
         - En cartelería/señales/instrucciones escritas `You must not park here`
-        - Orden de una autoridad (jefe, profesor,...) y quiere enfatizar el "es una orden!!!" `You must wear a helmet` ?
+        - Orden de una autoridad (jefe, profesor,...) y quiere enfatizar el "es una orden!!!" `You must wear a helmet` ? ¿Tengo que llevar casco? : `Do I have to wear a helmet?` ?
+Debo visitar a mi abuela : `I must visit my grandmother` ?
+No debes aparcar aquí : `You must not park here` ?
+Debes llevar casco : `You must wear a helmet`
+    ?
 Debo llamar a Alex : `I must call Alex` (auto-obligación) ?
 Tengo que llamar a Alex : `I have to remember to call Alex` (obligación externa) ?
 Tenéis que hacer los deberes para el martes : `You have to finish your homework by Tuesday` (podría se _must_ si se quisiera ser más estricto - raro)